klmnden/azure-docs.tr-tr/articles/cosmos-db/troubleshoot-java-async-sdk.md

                 .createDocument(getCollectionLink(), docDefinition, null, false);
         createObservable.subscribe(r -> {
                     try {
-                        // time consuming work.
-For example:
+                        // Time-consuming work is, for example,
-                        // writing to a file, computationally heavy work, or just sleep
+                        // writing to a file, computationally heavy work, or just sleep.
-                        // basically anything which takes more than a few milliseconds
+                        // Basically, it's anything that takes more than a few milliseconds.
-                        // doing such operation on the IO netty thread
+                        // Doing such operations on the IO Netty thread
-                        // without a proper scheduler, will cause problems.
+                        // without a proper scheduler will cause problems.
-                        // The subscriber will get ReadTimeoutException failure.
+                        // The subscriber will get a ReadTimeoutException failure.
                         TimeUnit.SECONDS.sleep(2 * requestTimeoutInSeconds);
                     } catch (Exception e) {
                     }
                 },

                 exception -> {
-                    //will be io.netty.handler.timeout.ReadTimeoutException
+                    //It will be io.netty.handler.timeout.ReadTimeoutException.
                     exception.printStackTrace();
                     failureCount.incrementAndGet();
                     latch.countDown();